 6. Build a Bowl

 Rather than designing a menu with several parts, build a buffet of toppings and let your guests do the rest.
 From a yogurt parfait brunch to a smoky burrito bowl, there are many options for having a casual meal that is satisfying for everyone.
-Having an eclectic spread of options will allow your guests to create their own perfect bowl.
+Having an diverse spread of options will allow your guests to create a meal that fits their needs.

 7. Serve Delicious Drinks